Majed A. Dabdoub, P.E.

 Dabdoub studied Civil Engineering at Ohio University before earning an M.S. in Structural Engineering from the University of Cincinnati.
 He served as a building plans examiner for the City of Cincinnati from 1987 through 2014 when he left to start his own firm which offers code consulting, training, and structural engineering services.

-A discounted series registration is available.
-A la carte class registration is also available.
 Classes are the second Tuesday of each month, March through September (no class in July).

 March, chapters 3,5,6; April, chapter 10; May, chapters 7,8; June, chapter 9; August, chapter 34; September, chapter 11; October, chapter 17.